pyrf/pyrf/docs/examples.rst

    R5500-408 171212-007 1.5.0 10.126.110.123
    R5500-418 180522-659 1.4.8 10.126.110.104

-.. _twisted-show-i-q:

 show_i_q.py / twisted_show_i_q.py
 ---------------------------------

-These examples connect to a device specified on the command line, tunes it to a center frequency of 2.450 MHz then reads and displays one capture of 1024 i, q values.
+These examples connect to a device of IP specified on the command line, tunes it to a center frequency of 2.450 MHz then reads and displays one capture of 1024 i, q values.